Franz I, Prince of Liechtenstein: Early life

-Franz de Paula Maria Karl August was born on 28 August 1853, to Aloys II and Franziska Kinsky in Liechtenstein Castle.
+Franz de Paula Maria Karl August was born on 28 August 1853, to Aloys II and his wife, Countess Franziska Kinsky of Wchinitz and Tettau in Liechtenstein Castle.
 He attended the University of Vienna and the University of Prague before serving as the successor to Count Anton Graf von Wolkenstein-Trostburg as the Austro-Hungarian ambassador to the Russian Empire from 1894 to 1898.
 He was the 1,204th Knight of the Order of the Golden Fleece in Austria.

-He fell in love with Elisabeth von Gutmann, a widow who had converted to Roman Catholicism from Judaism in 1899, but his brother Johann disapproved of the relationship and refused to consent to it.
-In 1919, he secretly married Gutmann in Salzberg and remarried her following Johann's death on 22 July 1929.
+He fell in love with Elisabeth von Gutmann, widow of Baron Géza Erős of Bethlenfalva (1866–1908), who had converted to Roman Catholicism from Judaism in 1899, but his brother Johann disapproved of the relationship and refused to consent to it.
+In 1919, he secretly married Gutmann in Salzburg and remarried her following Johann's death on 22 July 1929.

 Reign

 On 11 February 1929, Johann II died, passing the title of Prince of Liechtenstein to Franz.
-A few weeks after he took the title, 395,360 acres of land belonging to the Liechtenstein family was seized by Czechoslovakia.
+A few weeks after he took the title, 395,360 acres of land belonging to the Liechtenstein family were seized by Czechoslovakia.
 A delegation of farmers petitioned him to establish a republic in Liechtenstein, but ended their attempts when he stated that he would not give any of his money towards the country, forcing it to rely solely on taxation.

-In 1937, Prime Minister Josef Hoop admitted that Austrian pretender Otto von Habsburg was living in Liechtenstein Castle as a guest of Franz I in order to be closer to Austria rather than in his previous residence of Steenokkerzeel, Belgium.
+In 1937, Prime Minister Josef Hoop admitted that Austrian pretender Otto von Habsburg was living in Vaduz Castle as a guest of Franz I in order to be closer to Austria rather than in his previous residence of Steenokkerzeel, Belgium.
 An extradition treaty was also signed between Liechtenstein and the United States.

-He had no children so his nephew Prince Aloys was next in line, but Aloys removed himself from the line of succession in favor of his son, Franz Joseph, in 1923.
+He had no children so his first cousin once removed Prince Aloys was next in line, but Aloys removed himself from the line of succession in favor of his son, Franz Joseph, in 1923 as he was concerned about his age should he assume the role.

-On 31 March 1938, he made his grandnephew Franz Joseph his regent following the Anschluss of Austria.
-After making his grandnephew regent he moved to Feldberg, Czechoslovakia and on 25 July, he died while at one of his family's castles, Castle Feldberg, and Franz Joseph formally succeeded him as the Prince of Liechtenstein.
+On 31 March 1938, he made his first cousin twice removed Franz Joseph his regent following the Anschluss of Austria.
+After making him regent he moved to Feldsberg (Valtice), Czechoslovakia and on 25 July, he died while at one of his family's castles, Castle Feldberg, and Franz Joseph formally succeeded him as the Prince of Liechtenstein.

-Although Franz stated that he had given the regency to Franz Joseph due to his old age it was speculated that he did not wish to remain in control of the principality if Nazi Germany were to invade.
+Although Franz stated that he had given the regency to Franz Joseph due to his old age it was speculated that he did not wish to remain in control of the principality if Nazi Germany were to invade, primarily because his wife Elisabeth von Gutmann was of Jewish relation.